 DSD is used to describe chromosomes, anatomy, or sex characteristics that can’t be categorized as exclusively male or female.

 As with names and pronouns, it’s important to refer to people in the manner that they prefer.
 Some people are comfortable with the term “intersex” and use it to describe themselves.
 Others have moved away from using this term and refer to their condition as a DSD.

-With some research reporting that as many as 1 in 100 people are born with a DSD, more biologists are acknowledging that sex may be far more complex than what the traditional male-female binary accounts for.
+With some research reporting that as many as people are born with a DSD, more are acknowledging that sex may be far more complex than what the traditional male-female binary accounts for.